secretstartups/handbook/sites/handbook/source/handbook/marketing/field-marketing/index.html.md

 If you have several questions or a more robust analysis of data you'd like help with, please open a [FMM leadership request](https://gitlab.com/gitlab-com/marketing/field-marketing/-/issues/new?issuable_template=leadership_request) and assign it to your manager.
 Your manager will review and will pull in the Director or other folks as needed.

 #### Field Marketers within SFDC
 To help with reporting within SFDC, each Field Marketing Manager is assigned the accounts based on SAE/AE assignment.
 Field Marketing has decided to align with the SAE/AE vs. 100% geo focused in an effort to foster collaboration.
-The assignments are done through [Lean Data](/handbook/marketing/marketing-operations/leandata/), which is our lead routing tool.
+The assignments are done through [Traction Complete](/handbook/marketing/marketing-operations/traction-lead-complete), which is our lead routing tool.

 Routing for geo reps is done through zip codes worldwide.
 Named accounts and the US Public Sector are manually handled differently.
 Sales Ops will run monthly audits to update PubSec and Named accounts.
 Field Marketing Management works with Sales Ops to keep this information up to date.